 The 100-megawatt panda farm is capable of generating electricity for more than 10,000 households each year.
 It is projected to replace burning 1 million tons of coal in the next two decades.

 The firm has been investing in and running solar power plants in China’s major solar hubs such as Xinjiang and Qinghai province, as well as some solar projects in Britain.

 Shanxi aims to install 12 gigawatts of solar capacity by 2020 versus 1.13 GW installed in 2015.

-Although the photo at the top is an artist rendering, the second is a shot from Google Maps of the real solar farm.
+Although the first photo is an artist rendering, the second is a Google Maps shot of the real solar farm.